tonaljs/tonal/docs/interval.md

 ## semitones(interval, simplified)

-Get the semitones distance of an intervals
+Get the size in semitones of an interval

 This is an _strict_ function: if the interval is note valid, an exception is thrown.